10th January 1969

 It’s always nice to be able to welcome a girl vocalist to the town in a pop world dominated by male groups, and on Friday we’ll be able to do just that when the New Market Disco presents none other than that “Angel Of The Morning”, Miss P.P.
 Arnold.
 The individual singing style of this coloured star was first brought to the attention of British fans in November 1968, when The Ike & Tina Turner Review toured the country with The Ikettes and had such record success as “River Deep, Mountain High”.
 Lead singer with The Ikettes was P.P.
 Arnold, or Pat as she is known in the music business, and with the Review returning to America she stayed in England and signed with Immediate Records.
 “The First Cut Is The Deepest” was released and smashed straight into the charts.
 With a string of television engagements to consolidate her initial success, Pat was to travel Europe in two major promotion campaigns where she achieved equal fame in each country she visited.
 Two more records were issued which were to reveal her versatility, and a series of concerts throughout Britain and many continental countries was arranged, which created demand for an album to further reveal Pat’s voice.
 Together with such record producers as Andrew Loog Oldham, Mick Jagger, Mike Hurst, and Small Faces Steve Marriott and Ronnie Lane, a number of songs became an album, “The First Lady of Immediate”.
 Since then, it is true to say that Pat has not been able to match the Hit Parade popularity she found with “Deepest”, but nevertheless she has cut some very fine singles, among them “The Time Has Come”, “If You Think You’re Groovy” and “Angel Of The Morning”.
 If you like Pat, go along on Friday and give her your support.

 Unquestionably, a lot of people did like Pat and subsequently The New Market was fairly full on this particular evening.
-However, with 10 minutes to go before she was due to take the stage, Miss Arnold was very much NOT in the building.
+However, with 10 minutes to go before she was due to take the stage, Miss Arnold was very much NOT in the building though her backing band, TNT were.
 In an interview conducted with Dave Chapple many years later, Terry Clare explained that he attempted to find out what had happened to his star turn and having obtained Pat’s phone number from her agent, rang her to discover that she was at home.
 The reason for her non-appearance was a malfunctioning car which had apparently broken down en route to the venue.
 How she had managed to get home under these circumstances was a question she couldn’t, or wouldn’t, answer.
 Terry, quite rightly, made it known that having signed a contract, the gig would have to be re-arranged and negotiations occurred as to when this might be.
-P.P. suggested that she should be able to atone for her non-appearance with a performance in a couple of months time.
+Miss Arnold suggested that she should be able to atone for her non-appearance with a performance in a couple of months time.
 Terry, understandably peeved, suggested that this was not satisfactory and, sticking to his guns, finally got Pat to agree to return after a few weeks absence.
+In the meantime, her backing band were expecting to be paid for at least making an effort to turn up.
+This was met with a resounding “no”.
 Mike Guy takes up the story.

 Time Cycle have been widely praised for stepping in at the eleventh hour to replace star singer P.P.
 Arnold when she failed to appear at the New Market Discotheque, Bridgwater.
 The lads, who were hurriedly rounded up from various parts of the district, received a heroes welcome from an understanding and completely sympathetic audience.
 Relating the course of events which could easily have proved catastrophic, Discotheque organiser Terry Clare said he received a phone call at 7.15 p.m. to say Miss Arnold would not be appearing.
 “I discovered Time Cycle had a free night and while we tried to trace everyone in the group, I explained to the youngsters coming in what had happened and reduced the admission price from 10s to 6s.
 Taking over the story, Time Cycle drummer Paul Berryman told me; “We were all collected from various places within an hour and went on stage at 10, doing a 60-minute performance.
 Then later we returned and did a further half-hour.”
 For the first time, the group featured two girl singers, Jean Haggett and her twin sister Jill of Woolavington, who went down quite well.
 Terry, who would like to apologise to the fans for the non-appearance of P.P.
 Arnold, said he had been given to understand that the artiste had missed several other engagements in the past.
 He wished to congratulate Time Cycle and said he was endeavouring to re-book P.P.Arnold for later on, when patrons would be charged half-price to see her.
 So there we are.
 Thank goodness this was a tale with a happy ending.